 Some of these have been here years.
 Some will be here for a long time still before I get to them.
 Some here will be usurped by others I see and jump the queue.
 However, this is what I think I might read soon, in no particular order:

-- Every Man a King: If I still feel the need to read more Huey next year, his autobiography will top the list.
+- Every Man a King: The Huey Long autobiography still is close to the top the list.

-- Ike’s Spies: Started this in 2019 and I hope to get back around to finishing, or at least progressing, this book in 2021.
+- Ike’s Spies: Started this in 2019 and I hope to get back around to finishing, or at least progressing, this book at some point.

 - Dune: As mentioned earlier, I did try this one this year but moved on.
 I’ll keep it on at least for a while.

 - The Good Neighbor: Biography of Fred Rodgers.
 Started listening to the audio book in 2019 on a road trip.
 Listened some more late in 2020.
 Will try to listen more in 2021.

 - A Great and Noble Scheme: The Tragic Story of the Expulsion of the French Acadians from Their American Homeland

 - Bayou Farewell: The Rich Life and Tragic Death of Louisiana’s Cajun Coast

 - Rising Tide: The Great Mississippi Flood of 1927 and How it Changed America